- Designing Infrastructure is Like Baking: Mix it Up

 Cons of Cloud for Small Business

 No one could reasonably deny that the third platform – cloud/mobile/social/big data – has incredible strengths, as indicated above.
 However…

 1. Dependence on the Internet

 Remember that the cloud is not on-location.
 Anything that is not on your company’s premises requires a stable Internet connection.
+It is therefore suggested that companies choose a reliable ISP and subscribe to AT&T plans or other such packages with higher speeds.
 Yes, cloud is accessible from anywhere – provided that “anywhere” offers a strong web connection.
 You ideally want to have two ways to access your data for the sake of redundancy and business continuity.

 When you do use cloud, keep in mind that you need to have supreme confidence in your Internet connection, argued Alton.
 Consider a connectivity expense an investment to support your cloud infrastructure.

 2. Technical Gitches